Jontem/open-shl-api/README.md

 # open-shl-api
 API library for SHL(Swedish Hockey League) openapi.shl.se written in ES6 .

-ClientId and ClientSecret is required to access API and be.
+ClientId and ClientSecret is required to access API.
 More info at https://www.shl.se/artikel/74815/.

 ## Usage
  ```javascript